Telefonica/toolium-examples/README.rst

-Toolium template
+Toolium examples
 ================

-Base project to start using toolium for your testing automation projects
+Set of examples to learn how to use toolium different functionalities

 Requirements
 ------------